lcampose101/java_test_automation_example/README.md

 # flink_code_challenge

 # Intro
-  This repository contains a Selenium web based automation for the Flink QA challenge.
+  This repository contains a Selenium web based automation.
 The test case that the automation follows can be seen in AutomatedTestCase.md.

 # Dependecies
 - Gradle